hymm/squid-tracks/README.md

 * About/Help Page
 * only list battle numbers that are listed in results
 * figure out how to use docker to build for different os's
+* disable stat.ink buttons if sessiontoken is not defined

 ### Other ToDo's
 * Figure out how to get a smaller nintendo oauth login page